tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Oct 09 2007

-Ross Paucek (a 36-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Ross Paucek (a 36-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Ross Paucek had never preached his views to theists before, and freaked out.
 Ross Paucek thought about praying to the Unblinking Eye, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Ross Paucek entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Ross Paucek used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Ross Paucek argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.